The Social Aspect

 - When the social scene is dominated by pride rather than companionship, but out-doing one another, by doing-down others, by competition - but that is more ethical aspect.

-In Social Ontology and Philosophy of Society John Searle [1998] attempts to understand the social aspect of reality.
+- John Searle's Social Ontology and Philosophy of Society.
+In this work Searle [1998] attempts to understand the social aspect of reality.
 He does well, raising questions, drawing from pre-theoretical experience, and explaining many things well.
 And also acknowledging some presuppositions.
 However, his answers to the questions are a bit weak, because of his deeper presuppositions, esp. of primacy of existence over meaningfulness.

 Dooyeweerd's categorisation of things social divides into two parts: social institutions and social interactions.
 He developed a comprehensive account and classification of social institutions, but left the interaction side empty.
 Maybe the work of people like Erving Goffman can help fill the gap.
 For example, Manning discusses what he calls Goffman's SIAC schema, in which four types of assumption mark our social interaction: